hpe-security-lab/publications/csvsm-proxy-security-analysis/csvsm-proxy-security-analysis.md

 > ### Inappropriate Uses for TPM-Sealed FDE
 >
 > #### Disk Authentication
 >
-> Do not treat FDE as an assurance as to the integrity of a disk.
+> As FDE systems do not typically perform authenticated encryption, they do not provide assurance as to the integrity of a disk.
 You should assume that the hypervisor can modify the disk contents, even in its encrypted state, injecting data and modifying application binaries at will.
 >
 > #### Runtime Integrity
 >